Full Formatting Service

 Tables

-• These are typically: (i) unusually long, i.e. span more than 2 full pages; (ii) make use of merged data cells; (iii) have an irregular row/column structure; or (iv) have multiple paragraphs of text or multiple data values inside individual cells.
+Note: Some tables are complex.
+These typically: (i) are unusually long, i.e. span more than 2 full pages; (ii) make use of merged data cells; (iii) have an irregular row/column structure; or (iv) have multiple paragraphs of text or multiple data values inside individual cells.
+These sit outside the Core Services and incur an Extended Services fee. - I ensure that wherever tables span multiple pages, their column headers are automatically re-displayed at the top of the second and subsequent pages.

 Equations

-• I correctly position and sequentially number up to 10 equations.
+- I correctly position and sequentially number up to 10 equations.

 Page imports from external documents